 - Cambridge Technicals (PPP)

-You must have GCSE English language, mathematics and a science at a minimum of grade C or grade 4.
+You must have GCSE English language, mathematics and a science (or equivalent) at a minimum of grade C or grade 4.

 EU STUDENTS AND OVERSEAS QUALIFICATIONS